What kind of podcast is this?

 Where will we record?

 If possible, we like to record the interview in one of the rooms at the Loyola School of Medicine building, often in the basement where it is quieter.
-We will reserve the room and let you know beforehand.
-If you are not at Loyola or prefer a telephone interview we can definitely accommodate that request as well.
+We will reserve the room and let you know the room number beforehand.
+If you are not at Loyola or prefer an online interview we can definitely accommodate that request as well.

 Is the podcast streamed live?

 No, we do not stream the episodes live.
 The audio is edited and processed before we release it to the public.